-As part of the college's Network of Student Support, the overarching concept of our Mentoring Program at Thaddeus Stevens College of Technology provides students with an opportunity to connect with other students, faculty, and industry representatives in a more in-depth, safe way to enhance the college experience and drastically increase the retention and academic success of our students.
+As part of the college's network of student support, the overarching concept of our mentoring program at Thaddeus Stevens College of Technology provides students with an opportunity to connect with other students, faculty, and industry representatives in a more in-depth, safe way to enhance the college experience and drastically increase the retention and academic success of our students.

-Each Mentoring Program below has one common outcome: To improve recruiting, retention and graduation rates.
-They are designed to work independently, but in concert with each other maximizing contacts to benefit student success, andall use common models, processes, and information sharing for coordination and synergy.
+The mentoring programs below have one common outcome: To improve recruiting, retention, and graduation rates.
+They are designed to work independently, but in concert with each other maximizing contacts to benefit student success, and all use common models, processes, and information sharing for coordination and synergy.